jacadzaca/efficient_minecraft/README.md

 ```
 ## Configuration

 All the config files that are used by the server are located in the settings/ directory.
-You can edit them just like you would edit any other file.
+You can edit them just like you would edit any other file

+By the default, the container's memory limit is set to 2G

+## RCON

+RCON is allowed by the default, it's running on port 25575

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)